602-257-0335 or email@example.com.

-This award recognizes a humanities scholar who has distinguished him/herself by enhancing public understanding of the role that the humanities play in transforming lives and strengthening communities.The award honors Dan Shilling’s many years and contributions as AH’s executive director from March 1984 to December 2003.
-The Arizona Humanities Board established the award to mark Dan’s legacy, reflect the esteem in which he is held, and recognize Dan’s own respect for scholarship.
-Click here to download the Dan Shilling Public Humanities Award nomination form.
+This award recognizes a distinguished humanities scholar who has enhanced public understanding of the role that the humanities play in transforming lives and strengthening communities.The award recognizes the dedication and contribution of former executive director Dan Shilling’s 19 years of service to Arizona Humanities from 1984-2003.
+The Arizona Humanities Board established the award to mark Shilling’s legacy and scholarly contributions to the humanities.

 Nominators should address how the nominee meets the following criteria: